langur

 Indexing a hash with 1.0 is the same as indexing with 1.
 (Numbers are simplified for hash keys.)

-Hashes may contain any other langur data structures, and they may be mixed freely.
+A hash value may be any langur data structure, and they may be mixed freely within a hash.

 Hashes may be appended with the concatenation operator (tilde).
 Concatenation overwrites values for existing keys in the left operand with values having the same keys in the right operand.